 This program can be run on any IBM compatible computer.
-The program is written using Microsoft QuickBASIC 4.0 software.
+The program was written using Microsoft QuickBASIC 4.0 software.
 This program is available on disk in 2 versions.
 The one version requires the QuickBASIC software (UN-1TEST.BAS).
-The other version is may be executed from DOS (UN-1TEST.EXE).
+The other version may be executed from DOS (UN-1TEST.EXE).
 There is a batch file to load all needed files to run this program from DOS.
-To run the setup file, run "U1SETUP.BAT" from the floppy disk drive.
+To run the Setup file, run "U1SETUP.BAT" from the floppy disk drive.

-This program allows you to become familiar with the AEROTECH UNIDEX 1 controller using the RS-232 communications port.
-If you have not read the manual on the UNIDEX 1 controller, it is advisable to get acquainted with the manual at this time.
+This program allows you to become familiar with the Aerotech Unidex 1 controller using the RS-232 communications port.
+If you have not read the manual on the Unidex 1 controller, it is advisable to get acquainted with the manual at this time.

-The test program has 3 communication functions with the UNIDEX 1 controller.
-The first function allows you to change the parameters in the "SETUP" mode of the UNIDEX 1 controller.
-The program prompts for the communication parameters, such as BAUD RATE, PARITY, BIT SIZE, and STOP BITS.
-Other setup parameters can be changed, after the UNIDEX 1 controller has been powered with the setup jumper installed in Port B. The program will instruct you on the proper procedure for preparing the UNIDEX 1 controller for altering the setup parameters.
-In the program, there are HELP screens available to assist you in programming the setup parameters.
-If the DEFAULT parameters are being used, then the program will proceed with the next function after selecting the default values.
+The test program has 3 communication functions for the Unidex 1 controller.
+The first function allows you to change the parameters in the "SETUP" mode of the Unidex 1 controller.
+The program prompts for the communication parameters, such as Baud Rate, Parity, Bit Size, and Stop Bits.
+Other setup parameters can be changed, after the Unidex 1 controller has been powered with the setup jumper installed in Port B. The program will instruct you on the proper procedure for preparing the Unidex 1 controller for altering the setup parameters.
+In the program, there are Help screens available to assist you in programming the setup parameters.
+If the Default parameters are being used, then the program will proceed with the next function after selecting the default values.

-The second function is immediate mode.
-You must enable the communication port by typing ">>" and the address number of the UNIDEX 1.
-The default address is "01", so for example, you would type ">>01" and <ENTER>.
-To reset the UNIDEX 1 controller, use [control] D and <ENTER>.
+The second function is the immediate mode.
+You must enable the communication port by typing ">>" and the address number of the Unidex 1.
+Since the default address is "01", you would, for example, type ">>01" and <ENTER>.
+To reset the Unidex 1 controller, use [Ctrl]-D and <ENTER>.
 The reset LED will blink momentarily.
 After this reset command, you must enable the port again.
 All system and programming commands can be output in the immediate mode.
-It is recommended that after enabling the port, that the command "N" is output, so that the serial poll status byte requested by the

-"Q" command and the "PS" print status bytes command will be output by the UNIDEX 1 controller in hexadecimal format.
+It is recommended that after enabling the port, that the command "N" is output, so that the serial poll status byte requested by the "Q" command and the "PS" print status bytes command will be output by the Unidex 1 controller in hexadecimal format.

-NOTE: The "PS" command (Print Status Bytes) and the "PS " command (Program Stop) are not the same commands.
-"PS" is a system command, while the "PS " is a program command.
+NOTE: The "PS" command (Print Status Bytes) and the "PS \" command (Program Stop) are not the same commands.
+"PS" is a system command, while the "PS \" is a program command.
 Refer to manual for additional information on these commands.

 There are commands to assist you while in the immediate mode.
 Two of the commands are for help screens.
-"HS" command will display help screens for the UNIDEX 1 System commands, while "HP" will display the Program commands.
+"HS" command will display help screens for the Unidex 1 system commands, while "HP" will display the program commands.
 The command "EX" will exit you from the immediate mode.
 All commands will be executed when the <ENTER > key is pressed.

-The final function of this program is to transfer files from the UNIDEX 1 controller to either a disk file or the parallel printer (LPT1).
-Files can be input from disk and output to the UNIDEX 1 controller.
-When the file is transferred from the UNIDEX 1 to the disk or printer, all of the output of the UNIDEX 1 will be stored in the file or printed on the printer.
+The final function of this program is to transfer files from the Unidex 1 controller to either a disk file or the parallel printer (LPT1).
+Files can be input from disk and output to the Unidex 1 controller.
+When the file is transferred from the Unidex 1 to the disk or printer, all of the output of the Unidex 1 will be stored in the file or printed on the printer.
 You can edit the program by using any text editor that is available.

 Programs stored on disk that were created by a text editor do not require any of the data in the header or the termination characters at the end of the text file.
-This test program will handle the necessary output to the UNIDEX 1.
+This test program will handle the necessary output to the Unidex 1.